steiza/tinyfeedback/README.md

     '''
     If you're in the middle of a program and are like "Srsly?
 I have to shell out to curl?", then this example is for you.

+    Especially useful for monitoring scripts run periodically by cron, then exit.
     '''

     from tinyfeedback.helper import send_once